tensorflow/community/rfcs/20200929-keras-mixed-precision.md

 To get the loss scale as a float32 tensor, a user calls `optimizer.loss_scale()`.
 Despite looking like a method, `loss_scale` is actually an attribute: `optimizer.loss_scale` refers to the LossScale object, which is callable to obtain the loss scale tensor.

 Like all other optimizers, `LossScaleOptimizer.apply_gradients` expects gradients to have the same dtype as the variables.
 During mixed precision training, variables are float32 (although they are casted to float16), so `LossScaleOptimizer.apply_gradients` expects float32 gradients and will raise an error otherwise. `tf.GradientTape.gradient` will return float32 gradients when passed float32 AutoCastVariables, so no problems will typically occur due to this requirement.

+Instead of skipping steps when there are NaNs in the gradients, LossScaleOptimizer could alternatively lower the loss scale and recompute gradients in a loop until they were all finite.
+However, this can only be done in `minimize`, not `apply_gradients`, as the latter does not compute gradients but only applies them.
+In the future, an option may be added to LossScaleOptimizer to compute gradients in a loop when `minimize` is used.

 ## LossScaleOptimizer `__getattribute__` and `__setattr__` delegation